-Reflecting on and Responding to Domestic Abuse and Coercive Control’ (Level 6 Special Purpose Award) was developed as a partnership between Haven Horizons and Limerick Institute of Technology (LIT).
+Reflecting on and Responding to Domestic Abuse and Coercive Control’ (Level 6 Special Purpose Award) was developed as a partnership between Haven Horizons and Technological University of Shannon (TUS).
 Next Course will run Sept 2022 – Registration is now open and will close at the end of June 2022.

 Domestic abuse and coercive control are pervasive societal problems affecting people from all cultural, educational, religious, gender and socioeconomic backgrounds.

 The course will provide students with: